abuadnan1996/Smart-Home-App/README.md

   <li> Go to Service Account </li>
   <li> Click Database Secrets </li>
   <li> Create a New Secret by clicking "Add Secret" </li>
-  <li> Copy Secret Key and Paste it to Authenction Key Field in App </li>
+  <li> Copy Secret Key and Paste it to "Authenction ID" Field in Configuration Page of the app. </li>
   <b> DO NOT Share Database Secret Key and URL with anyone. </b>
+  <i> You can edit configuration anytime by long pressing "Smart Home" title at home page of the app.</i>
 </ul>
 <h4> User Interface </h4>
 <img src="UI.jpg">